Abarim Publications' online Biblical Hebrew Dictionary

 - The masculine noun חג (hag) means feast or festival gathering, with the same scope as the verb (Exodus 23:14, Judges 21:19, 1 Kings 12:32).

 - The feminine noun חגא (haga), meaning a reeling.
 It's a curious word which is spelled like the Aramaic equivalent of an unused Hebrew word חגה (haga); the feminine version of חג (hag).
 This noun is used only once, in Isaiah 19:17, and HAW Theological Wordbook of the Old Testament declares "derivative from hagag unsure".
-But since Aramaic elements of the Bible are all late, it may reflect the modern usage that also appears in Psalm 107.

 The root-verb חוג (hug) means to draw round or make a circle, and appears to be closely related to the secondary (or perhaps primary) meaning of our previous verb.
 It occurs only in Job 26:10, where God is said to have drawn a circle on the surface of the waters.
 Many commentators take this to denote the horizon, but here at Abarim Publications we're pretty sure from the textual context and the relation to the previous verb that the hydrologic cycle is meant.
 Its derivations are: